This site contains no information about the edibility or toxicity of mushrooms.

-Paxillus involutus, also know as Poison Pax, is a medium to large agaric with a strongly inrolled, yellow- to red-brown cap, with a downy margin and slightly depressed center and ochre-brown gills.
-It grows solitary or in trooping groups on soil in leaf woods.
+Paxillus involutus, also know as Poison Pax, is a medium to large agaric with a strongly inrolled, yellow- to red-brown cap and crowded, decurrent gills extended down on the firm stem.
+The mushroom grows solitary or in trooping groups on soil in leaf woods and is moderately poisonous.

 initially convex then more funnel-shaped with a depressed centre and rolled rim, may be reddish-, yellowish- or olive-brown in colour.
 The surface is initially downy and later smooth, becoming sticky when wet.
 Gills

 brownish yellow, narrow, decurrent and forked, and can be peeled easily from the flesh.
 They further down toward the stem become more irregular and anastomose.
 If the gills are bruised they very rapidly turn rusty brown.
 Stem

-is similarly colored as the cap, however bruising darker brown.
+is similarly coloured as the cap, however bruising darker brown.
 It is smooth, equal or tapering downwards.
-The mushroom has not ring.
+The mushroom has no ring.

 on the First Nature Web site.